Sustainability governance

 Together we are successful and create sustainable value.
 We are engaged in the advancement of all employees and a diverse workforce.
 They are a vital factor in the implementation of our sustainability ambitions.

 We appreciate our employees’ expertise and promote knowledge sharing.
-Personal training and development are part of the annual appraisal and performance review process and are financially supported by the company.
+Individual training and development are part of the annual appraisal and performance review process and are financially supported by the company.
 To ensure the ongoing development of technological expertise and personal as well as managerial skills within the company, employees around the world participate in internal technical, product, and leadership training modules, which are conducted across the Group throughout the year with a range of programs.
-In the fiscal year 2024, we provided on average 14.8 hours of internal training per FTE and reached 98.5% of our employees with our offering.
+In the fiscal year 2025, we provided on average 13.1 h of internal training per FTE and reached 98.3% of our employees with our offering.

 We promote and support new talent at all levels and are committed to the Swiss system of apprentice training.
-We are a founding member of the initiative launched under the auspices of the Swiss Federal Office for Professional Education and Technology and the Swiss-Indian Chamber of Commerce to establish an apprenticeship system in India based on the Swiss model.
-The company is also a corporate sponsor of the AZW Training Center in Winterthur for vocational career pathways.
+We currently have 68 apprentices, primarily at our production sites in Switzerland and India with additional apprentices in France and Germany.
+Burckhardt Compression is a founding member of the initiative launched under the auspices of the Swiss Federal Office for Professional Education and Technology and the Swiss-Indian Chamber of Commerce to establish an apprenticeship system in India based on the Swiss model.
+The company is also a corporate sponsor of the AZW Training Center in Winterthur, Switzerland, for vocational career pathways.

 Downloads